-Counties; Alaska; and that part of British Columbia west of a line running from the southern border north following the crest of the Monachee Range to Mount Robson and further extend along the crest of the Rocky Mountain Range to and including the Yukon Territory.
+20. Pacific Northwest (1896).
+The Pacific Northwest Conference shall include all of the state of Washington (except Clark County) west of the Columbia River and the eastern boundaries of Grant and Okanogan Counties; Alaska; and that part of British Columbia west of a line running from the southern border north following the crest of the Monachee Range to Mount Robson and further extend along the crest of the Rocky Mountain Range to and including the Yukon Territory.

-22. Canada Great Lakes (1896).
+21. Canada Great Lakes (1896).
 The Canada Great Lakes Conference shall include all that part of the province of Ontario lying west of the following boundary line: The Niagara River, the west bounds of the counties of Peel and Simcoe, and the west bounds of the Muskoka, Parry Sound, and Nipissing districts.

-23. Canada East (1896).
+22. Canada East (1896).
 The Canada East Conference shall include all of the province of Ontario east of the eastern boundary of the Canada Great Lakes Conference, including also all of the province of Quebec.

-24. Kentucky-Tennessee (1896).
-The Kentucky-Tennessee Conference shall include the states of Kentucky and Tennessee, except Jefferson County,
+23. Kentucky-Tennessee (1896).
+The Kentucky-Tennessee Conference shall include the states of Kentucky and Tennessee, except Jefferson County, Kentucky.

-Kentucky.

-25. Oil City (1899).
+24. Oil City (1899).
 The Oil City Conference shall include all of northwestern Pennsylvania west of a line described as the western and southern boundaries of Tioga County, the eastern and southeastern boundaries of Lycoming County to the West Branch of the Susquehanna River, and south along the Susquehanna River to, and including, Harrisburg.
 The southern boundary, beginning at the intersection of the Pennsylvania Turnpike and the Susquehanna River, runs west along the Turnpike, including Carlisle, to the Fulton County line, thence along the northern boundaries of Fulton, Bedford, Cambria, Indiana, and Armstrong Counties, directly west across Butler County to the Lawrence County line, thence south to the northern boundary of Beaver County and west to the Ohio line.
-The western boundary is the Ohio state line north of Beaver County, with the exception of the area around the cities of Conneaut, North Kingsville, and Ashtabula, Ohio.
+The western boundary is the Ohio state line north of Beaver County, with the exception of the area around the cities of Conneaut, North Kingsville, and Ashtabula.
+Ohio.

-- 26. Oklahoma (1899).
-The Oklahoma Conference shall include all of the state of Oklahoma. - 27.
-Atlantic Southeast (1913).\ The Atlantic Southeast Conference shall include the states of Georgia.
-North and South Carolina, and Alabama. - 28.
-Florida (1913).\ The Florida Conference shall include the state of Florida. - 29.
-Canada West (1914),† The Canada West Conference shall include the provinces of Saskatchewan.
-Manitoba, Alberta, and all that portion of the province of British Columbia not in the Pacific Northwest Conference - 30.
-Maryland-Virginia (1939).
-The Maryland-Virginia Conference shall include all of the states of Maryland, Virginia, and Delaware, and the District of Columbia. - 31.
-Centenary (1960).
+25. Oklahoma (1899).
+The Oklahoma Conference shall include all of the state of Oklahoma.

+26. Atlantic Southeast (1913).
+The Atlantic Southeast Conference shall include the states of Georgia, North and South Carolina, and Alabama.

+27. Florida (1913).
+The Florida Conference shall include the state of Florida.

+28. Canada West (1970).
+Alberta (1914); Saskatchewan (1914).
+The Canada West Conference shall include the provinces of Saskatchewan, Manitoba, Alberta, and all that portion of the province of British Columbia not in the Pacific Northwest Conference.

+29. Maryland-Virginia (1939).
+The Maryland-Virginia Conference shall include all of the states of Maryland, Virginia, and Delaware, and the District of Columbia.

+30. Centenary (1960).
 The Centenary Conference shall embrace that part of the state of New York east of the Susquehanna Conference and north of a line beginning at Oneonta, and thence due east to the state line of Massachusetts.
-This conference shall also include the states of Vermont, New Hampshire, Maine, Massachusetts, Rhode Island, and Connecticut, excluding Fairfield County. - 32.
-Pacific Coast Japanese (1963).
-The Pacific Coast Japanese Conference shall embrace all Free Methodist work among the Japanese people in the United States. - 33.
-Minn-I-Kota (1965).
-Northern Iowa-Minnesota (1872); Dakota (1883); North Minnesota (1887).
-The Minn-I-Kota Conference shall include all of the state of Minnesota and that portion of the state of Iowa not included in the Iowa Conference; the state of North Dakota; that part of the state of Montana lying east of the 110th meridian; and all of the state of South Dakota by the act of the General Conference of 1951. †Organized as Saskatchewan Conference and Alberta Conference in 1914 but combined in 1970.
+This conference shall also include the states of Vermont, New Hampshire, Maine, Massachusetts, Rhode Island, and Connecticut, excluding Fairfield County.

-\Organized as the Georgia and Florida Conference in 1913 but divided except that portion included in the Nebraska-Wyoming Conference.
+^{}Organized as the Georgia and Florida Conference in 1913 but divided by the act of the General Conference of 1951.